Awala Core

 Similarly, a private gateway MUST process the certificate contained in a GCR message following the rules defined in RS-002.

-Internet gateways MUST ignore any GCR received from a peer, as that not supported.
+Internet gateways MUST ignore any GCR received from a peer, as that is not supported.

 A GCR message MUST be serialized as a CertificateRotation message defined in RS-002.